CareThru

 Coordination chaos

-Siblings and helpers want to pitch in, but updates get lost along the way.
+Siblings and helpers want to help, but updates get lost.

 Doctor visits under pressure